 Older Than Television: Kaytek the Wizard by Polish author Janusz Korczak was first translated into English in 2012, while Pottermania was still at its peak, but it was a minor hit in children's literature in Poland in 1933.

 Rainbow Lens: Remus Lupin is specifically coded as a gay man with AIDS.
 Because of his lycanthropy, he was almost unable to attend school as a child and cannot find a job.
 When he is exposed as a werewolf at the end of Harry Potter and the Prisoner of Azkaban, he has to leave the school because parents won't want him teaching their children.
 Additionally, he acquired lycanthropy after being preyed on as a child by a revenge-seeking adult male werewolf who habitually targeted children in order to pass the condition to them, which, while not accurate to gay men with AIDS, was a common stereotype in the 1990s when the book was written.

 Fleur Delacour becomes much more sympathetic after Harry rescues her little sister Gabrielle in the Tri-Wizard tournament.
 And especially in Half Blood Prince, when it's revealed that she's not as shallow as she seems and fully intends to marry Bill despite his disfigurement (it's even this in-universe for her future mother-in-law).

-Ron the Death Eater: Ron, the Weasleys, and pretty much all of the good guys.
-But by far, Ron and the Weasleys are afflicted with this, except for Fred and George.
-OK, Ron can be a bit of a jealous jerk at times, but is that any reason to turn him into a Big Bad wannabe?
+Ron and the rest of the Weasleys are afflicted with this, with the exceptions of Bill, Fred, and George.
+Yes, Ron can be a bit of a jealous jerk at times, but is that any reason to turn him into a Big Bad Wannabe?